vets/vets/README.md

 period or total time spent on a given activity
 (e.g. office work, dog walking, cat socialization).

+A simple "backup" link that dumps the database out to disk is also included with the hope that erring on the side of filling up disk space is better than not having backups at all.
+The backups are simple .sql files that could be cat'ed into sqlite3 to re-create the database as it was at the time of the backup.

 Homepage and documentation: https://github.com/vets/vets

 status